Pineapple Dance Studios (TV series): Name change and ending

-After initially indicating that a second series would be produced, Sky1 reverted this decision due to failing to come to terms with studio owner Debbie Moore.
+After initially indicating that a second series would be produced, Sky1 reversed this decision due to failing to come to terms with studio owner Debbie Moore.

 Sky Magazine announced in its December 2010 issue that there would be a 2010 Christmas special on 20 December at 9.30pm on Sky1.
 Andrew Stone would also get his own one-off TV programme called Andrew Stone's Meaning of Christmas on Sky1.
 It was also announced that Louie Spence would make an "Alternative Queen's speech".
 Louie dressed in royal robes and spoke on how his year had been while introducing some of the people who had made it special.
 Tricia Walsh-Smith shot a Christmas music video and there was a final national anthem with some dance included.

 The second series of Pineapple Dance Studios was renamed Louie Spence's Showbusiness because of Sky's inability to come to an agreement with company CEO Debbie Moore.